 Brick piers lift the whole building off the ground.
 This is great, as with an accessible sub-floor, the termite inspector can easily get under the house and see whether termites are getting in by looking for their mud tubes on the outside of the piers or supporting walls.

 However, it is important that each brick pier and any supporting walls also have a physical barrier between the top of the pier or wall and the timber floor joists.
 This is because termites are more than capable of moving up inside the brickwork to get to the timber.
 By putting a physical barrier at the top of the pier – traditionally this would be a metal “ant” cap – it forces the termites to move to the outside of the pier to access the wood.
-When the do this, the termite activity can be detected and suitably treated.
+When they do this, the termite activity can be detected and suitably treated.

 The installation of termite systems – either soil treatments or termite monitoring and baiting systems – to the sub-floor and perimeter of the building will provide extra protection, with the soil treatment preventing termites even building their mud tubes on the outside of brickwork.